Top 10 Cards You Need for Your Noble Knight Yu-Gi-Oh Deck

 Bearing the light or dark attribute and warrior type, the Noble Knight monster archetype specializes in swarming and utilizing their unique Noble Arms equip spells to strengthen themselves and overcome enemy forces.
-Many Knights can search out their blades from the deck or revive them from the graveyard, ensuring you're always donned with the best gear to slay your foes.
+Many Knights can search out their blades from the deck or revive them from the graveyard, ensuring you're always decked out with the best gear to slay your foes.

 But with dozens of members and as many support cards, which Knights of the Round are worth your attention?
-These are ten of the strongest cards you'll definitely want for your Noble Knight Yu-Gi-Oh deck!
+These are 10 of the strongest cards you'll definitely want for your Noble Knight Yu-Gi-Oh deck!

 10. Noble Arms - Caliburn

 Before we take a look at the best Noble Knight monsters, let's examine one of the strongest swords to bestow them with.
 Caliburn simply offers two effects to any warrior-type monster.
 The first boosts its ATK by a fair 500, and the second lets you (once per turn) gain 500 life points.

 Both are nifty traits, and like most of its kin, if Caliburn is destroyed by a card effect, you can reattach it to any corresponding monster, meaning your opponent will have to wipe out your monsters and your equip spells simultaneously to truly eradicate it.
 The Noble Arms offer several handy boosts and we'll later see how several Knights can grab them from the graveyard, so you can reclaim them even if lost.

 For a level-four monster, Brothers wields an incredible DEF of 2400, but you'll probably want to summon (and not set) him; when normal summoned, he lets you special summon up to two Noble Knights from your hand, although you won't be able to special summon non-Noble Knights for the rest of the turn.
 This adeptly swarms the field and casts higher-leveled Knights without needing to tribute.